lbovet/el4j/trunk/el4j/README.txt

 Spring Java framework (http://www.springframework.org/).

 ---+ License
-For the time being, EL4J is published under the GPL (see file "etc/License.txt").
+For the time being, EL4J is published under the LGPL (see file "etc/License.txt").

 We also have plans to try to submit parts of EL4J as contribution to the Spring